Art

 Prepare and present meat in the hospitality industry.

-Examples of recipes that you will make: Ginger Chicken Stir-fry with rice noodles, Roasted stuffed Chicken breast in bacon, Roast rack of Lamb with mashed potato and minted peas, Herbed Lamb koftas with couscous and cucumber sauce, Lamb and Vegetable kebabs with satay sauce.
+Examples of recipes that the student will make: Ginger Chicken Stir-fry with rice noodles, Roasted stuffed Chicken breast in bacon, Roast rack of Lamb with mashed potato and minted peas, Herbed Lamb koftas with couscous and cucumber sauce, Lamb and Vegetable kebabs with satay sauce.

 Term 2

-Examples of recipes that you will make: Julienne Vegetable rice paper rolls, Cocktail pork spring rolls, Homemade sausage rolls, Cream of Chicken soup, Cream of Mushroom soup, Minestrone Soup, Butternut Puree soup
+Examples of recipes that the student will make: Julienne Vegetable rice paper rolls, Cocktail pork spring rolls, Homemade sausage rolls, Cream of Chicken soup, Cream of Mushroom soup, Minestrone Soup, Butternut Puree soup.

 Term 3